Animals

 Geochelone sulcataCONSERVATION STATUS

-The African spurred tortoise lives in hot arid regions ranging from desert fringes to dry savannahs.DIET
+The African spurred tortoise lives in hot arid regions ranging from desert fringes to dry savannas.DIET

 IN THE WILD – Grasses and plants

-• Will dig themselves into the ground to survive extended periods of drought
+• They will dig themselves into the ground to survive extended periods of drought.

-• Can be very aggressive, especially during mating season
+• They can be very aggressive, especially during mating season.

 Bald Eagle